 If the person is experiencing severe bleeding, help them get emergency medical treatment.
 Continue to apply new layers of cloth or gauze to the bleeding area, on top of layers that have been soaked through with blood.
 Removing old layers can make the bleeding worse.

-Emergency treatment for poisonous snake bites
+Emergency treatment for venomous snake bites

 - Help them get medical help immediately.
 You can also call the National Poison Control Center hotline (800-222-1222) in the United States for emergency treatment instructions.